mediadesignpractices/fieldc_cheatsheets/GPIO.md

 pause()
 ```

-**Break down of important line of in the both of the above script:**
+**Break down of important line of code in the both of the above script:**

 * `from gpiozero import Button && import LED`:
 imports Button and LED from gpiozero library